-“I was impressed with the individual attention given in a 40-person group.
+“I was impressed with the individual attention given to every person in the group.
 Personally, I thought Werner was always accessible, and helpful.
-I was confident that any concern I brought to you would be considered fairly and efficiently.
-You were a good model for us. –Gary G., CA USA
+I was confident that any concern I brought to him would be considered fairly and efficiently.
+Werner was a good model for us. –Gary Graves., CA USA

-Day1: Arrive in Kathmandu (October 3, 2013) Upon your arrival you will be met at the airport and driven to our Hotel.
-You have a chance to rest and explore a bit of teeming Kathmandu.
+Day1: Arrive in Kathmandu (September 24, 2022) – Upon your arrival you will be met at the airport and driven to our Hotel.
+You might have a chance to rest and explore a bit of teeming Kathmandu.

 Day 02: Kathmandu – Today is designed for you to enjoy the sights and smells of Asia.
 We will visit historical and spiritual attractions such as historic Durbar Square, the sacred Hindu temples, the famous ‘Monkey Temple’ and one of the largest stupas in the world, Buddha Nath.
 In the afternoon our group will meet for a briefing (to review the upcoming adventure) and a one (1) hour leadership session.

-Day 06: Namche Bazaar – Tengboche: 4-6 hours Today we trek along the “Everest Highway” (one man’s contribution to trekkers and porters), through Phunki Thanga, across the Imja Khola river and up to the famous monastery at Tengboche (3,810m/12,500ft).
+Day 06: Namche Bazaar – Tengboche: 4-6 hours – Today we trek along the “Everest Highway” (applause to one man’s contribution to trekkers and porters), through Phunki Thanga, across the Imja Khola river and up to the famous monastery at Tengboche (3,810m/12,500ft).

-Day 15: Lukla back to Kathmandu and Celebration Dinner …weather permitting.
-It is possible to get stuck in Lukla due to weather flights not being able to land.
+Day 16: Lukla back to Kathmandu and Celebration Dinner …weather permitting.
+It is possible to get stuck in Lukla due to weather and flights not being able to land.
 Any costs incurred here, beyond the first day and night, are beyond our control and are at your discretion.

-Day 16: End of trip Most people allow a few extra days in Nepal prior to their return flights.
-This is to avoid the potential of flight cancellation fees if the flights from Lukla are delayed.
+Day 17: End of trip – Most people allow a few extra days in Nepal prior to their return flights.
+This is to avoid potential flight cancellation fees if the flights from Lukla are delayed.

-Upon your departure you will leave behind, the stunning mountains, the frenetic pace of Kathmandu, and the charming people of Nepal, yet the memories and friendships you take with you will last a life time….see Testimonials (the experiences of the May 2010 trekkers/adventurers)
+Upon your departure you will leave behind, 1. the stunning mountains, 2. the frenetic pace of Kathmandu, and 3. the charming people of Nepal, yet the memories and friendships you take with you will last a lifetime….see Testimonials (the experiences of previous trekkers/adventurers)